-When the FAFSA process is complete and all required documents have been received and processed, students will receive an Award Notification Email detailing eligibility for federal and state financial aid programs.
+When the FAFSA process is complete, students will receive an Award Notification Email detailing eligibility for federal and state financial aid programs.

-Federal Pell Grant

-The Pell Grant program is the largest grant program in the country.
+Federal Pell Grant: The Pell Grant program is the largest grant program in the country.
 It is the foundation for an award package.
 Pell Grants provide financial assistance to eligible part-time and full-time students, and are calculated based on a student's enrollment and Expected Family Contribution (EFC).
-Awards range from \$623 to \$6,195 (amounts may change each year).
+Awards range from \$555 to \$5,550 (amounts may change each year).